jamesr1775/Sorting-Visualiser/README.md

 #### Further Testing

 #### Known Bugs
-1. When the algorithm is moving the largest bar to its sorted position all the bars jump up and down because the largest div is removed and added in the animation causing the inline-blocks to change position.
-2. Zooming in on chrome causes the bar chart to fold bars to next rows
+1. Zooming in on chrome causes the bar chart to fold bars to next rows

 ## Deployment
 ### GitHub Pages